mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 ![](/assets/img/posts/methods-to-backdoor-an-aws-account/02-Create-Temp-Access-Keys.png)
 _Creating temporary access key of current user_

 Now all we need to do is to export these keys and use them.
-We can always generate a new one whenever the current one expires.
+We can always generate a set whenever the current one expires.

 ## Persistence - AssumeRole